shinken-solutions/shinken/doc/source/15_development/documentation.rst

       * "configobjects/host"

     * the "internal_metrics" links, or create the page based on http://www.shinken-monitoring.org/wiki/internal_metrics
-    * the original "thebasics/cgis" links spread accross the documentation
+    * the original "thebasics/cgis" links spread across the documentation